hassanpucit/Item-Catalog-Project/README.md

 In order to run this program you will need the following:

 1- Install Vagrant and VirtualBox
-2- Download the Vagrantfile from the Udacity Repo
-3- Run `vagrant up` to run the virtual machine, then `vagrant ssh` to login to the VM 4- Run application with `python application.py` from within its directory 5- go to `http://localhost:8081` to access the application
+2- Download the Vagrantfile from the Udacity Repository 3- Run `vagrant up` to run the virtual machine, then `vagrant ssh` to login to the VM 4- Run application with `python application.py` from within its directory 5- go to `http://localhost:8081` to access the application